ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 ...
 ```

 Like our mock data this piece of logic doesn't belong here, but we can refactor later on.

-Go ahead and update the unit test so it passes.
+**Challenge:** Go ahead and update the unit test so it passes.

 Now that we can have our matrix, let's create the grid. **Set up Chrome to emulate an iPad Pro in landscape mode.** We know we want 4 columns on a wide screen like this, and we know that the grid by default supports 12 columns.
 That means for a wide screen like this each column should take up 3 columns.